jlynw/bikesharing/README.md

 - the ages of users
 - top starting locations

-Information from these two point of exploration can provide insight on target audiences to build a successful bike sharing business.
+Information from these two points of exploration can provide insights on target audiences to build a successful bike sharing business.